intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/nnframes.md

 `Preprocessing` for popular data types like Image, Array or Vector are provided in package `com.intel.analytics.zoo.feature`, while user can also develop customized `Preprocessing`.

+NNEstimator and NNClassifier also supports setting the caching level for the training data.
+Options are "DRAM", "PMEM" or "DISK_AND_DRAM".
+If DISK_AND_DRAM(numSlice) is used, only 1/numSlice data will be loaded into memory during training time.
+By default, DRAM mode is used and all data are cached in memory.

 By default, `SeqToTensor` is used to convert an array or Vector to a 1-dimension Tensor.
 Using the `Preprocessing` allows `NNEstimator` to cache only the raw data and decrease the memory consumption during feature conversion and training, it also enables the model to digest